potchie-maker/odin-recipes/README.md

 # odin-recipes
 This project is an Odin Project assignment that is a website that will consist of a main index page and links to a few recipes.
 This will be a display of the current HTML skill that I have acquired.
+# Review
+I used the skills I learned which included: linking images and pages, constructing the correct boilerplate code, adding basic structure to my html files, and utilizing git commands in the CLI.